braek/braek.github.io/_posts/2017-11-25-show-sql-django-unit-tests.md

         show_sql()
 ```

-Make sure that the **DEBUG** property is set to **True** with the **override_settings** decorator.
-In the example above, the decorator is only used on a single unit test, but you can also use the decorator for the complete test case.
+Make sure that the **DEBUG** setting is set to **True** with the **override_settings** decorator.
+In the example above, the decorator is only used on a single unit test, but you can also use the decorator on a complete test case.

 Happy unit testing!